Which place is cheaper, Amsterdam or Bern?

 In the spring, Bern is a little warmer than Amsterdam.
-Typically, the spring temperatures in Bern in April are around 11°C (52°F), and Amsterdam is about 8°C (46°F).
+Typically, the spring temperatures in Bern in April average around 11°C (52°F), and Amsterdam averages at about 8°C (46°F).

 In the spring, Bern often gets around the same amount of sunshine as Amsterdam.
 Bern gets 164 hours of sunny skies this time of year, while Amsterdam receives 166 hours of full sun.